 Definitive diagnosis is by identification of C abortus by ELISA, fluorescent antibody staining, PCR, or isolation.
 Ewes seldom abort more than once, but they remain persistently infected and shed C abortus from their reproductive tract for 2–3 days before and after ovulation.
 Rams can be infected and transmit the organism venereally.
 Control consists of isolating all affected ewes and lambs and treating in-contact ewes with long-acting oxytetracycline or oral tetracycline.
 C abortus bacterins are available and reduce abortions.
 In parts of Europe, a modified-live vaccine is available for use.

 C abortus is zoonotic, but human cases are rare.
 All have involved pregnant women, who developed life-threatening illness.
 Only in a few cases in which the fetus was delivered by cesarean section did the infant survive.
 Pregnant women should not work with pregnant sheep, especially if abortions are occurring.

 Salmonella Abortusovis, S Dublin, S Typhimurium, and S Arizona have caused abortions in sheep.
 S Abortusovis is endemic in England and Europe but has not been reported in the USA.
+S Brandenburg has been reported in Europe and New Zealand.
 The other serotypes occur worldwide.
 Most ewes are sick and febrile before aborting.
 There are no specific placental lesions, and the fetus is autolyzed.
 Diagnosis is by culture of placenta, fetus, or uterine discharge.
-Salmonella spp are zoonotic.
-(See also Salmonellosis.)
+Salmonella Salmonellosis spp are zoonotic.